- Research and Projects

-The Hospital Communications project aims to work with children with disabilities and their families to improve staff communication with children in hospital.
+The Hospital Communications project aims to improve staff communication with disabled children in hospital.
 Our work should result in more effective communication, meaning that time spent in hospital is less stressful for children and families.
-Improving communication will also enable staff and parents to agree on, and adhere to, the treatment the child receives.

-This study involves parents, clinicians and researchers co-developing and piloting a training package for health professionals to improve communication with children in hospital through several stages.
+This study involves parents, clinicians and researchers co-developing and piloting a training package through several stages.

 We carried out a structured review of previous research studies about factors affecting disabled children’s experience of being in hospital.
 The findings suggest that communication plays a key role.
 A paper describing this work has been published online.
 A plain language summary is also available.

 We completed a qualitative analysis of interviews with parents of children that had recently stayed in hospital, and interviews or focus groups with hospital staff working on children’s wards.
 The findings identify barriers to effective communication, and also some factors that helped to improve communication.
 A published article and a plain language summary of the paper is available.

 We used the information from the review and qualitative study to develop a training package for hospital staff, delivered by peers.
 The training is for all staff who interact with disabled children when they are inpatients, including receptionists, porters and cleaners, as well as clinical staff, such as doctors, nurses and allied health professionals.
 The training has been delivered on four occasions with 80 staff from different professions participating.
 A manual and a film have been produced to deliver the training.
 The film contains clips of parents’ experiences of staff’s communication with their child when they are in hospital to prompt reflection and discussion in the training.
 A published article on the development and pilot work is available.